 Text areas have a border by default.
-Use textarea-ghost
+Use textarea-ghost to remove the

 border.